Trump assures Polish leader of a continued robust US military presence in the European nation

 He promises to continue Poland's support for Ukraine but has been critical of Zelenskyy, accusing him of taking advantage of allies.
 Nawrocki has accused Ukrainian refugees of taking advantage of Polish generosity and vowed to prioritize Poles for social services such as health care and schooling.

-At the same time, Nawrocki aimed to stress to Trump that Russia aggression in Ukraine underscores that Putin can't be trusted and that a strong U.S. presence in Poland remains an essential deterrent, said Heather Conley, a nonresident senior fellow at the American Enterprise Institute, where she focuses on trans-Atlantic security and geopolitics.
+At the same time, Nawrocki aimed to stress to Trump that Russian aggression in Ukraine underscores that Putin can't be trusted and that a strong U.S. presence in Poland remains an essential deterrent.

 Russia and its ally Belarus are set to hold joint military exercises this month in Belarus, unnerving Poland as well as fellow NATO members Latvia and Lithuania.